Sid and Nancy: John Lydon's reaction

 Lydon commented on the film in his 1994 autobiography, Rotten: No Irish, No Blacks, No Dogs:

-Strummer claimed to have met with Alex Cox for the first time after the completion of the film, at a wrap party, but this is not entirely accurate.
-The wrap party was the conclusion of the London phase of the filming, which was followed by filming in Los Angeles and New York City, performed by a largely different crew.
-The pair's meeting involved discussion over soundtrack work for the film, not the film's script.

 In a later interview, Lydon was asked the question, "Did the movie get anything right?" to which he replied: "Maybe the name Sid."
 Cox's attitude toward his subjects was negative; one of the reasons he was attracted to the project was that he was afraid that if someone else made it, it would portray its subjects as "real exemplars of Punk, rather than sold-out traitors to it."
 He acknowledged that Lydon's hatred of the movie was "understandable, given that it was based on incidents from his life and centred around one of his friends."
-Neither original bassist Glen Matlock nor guitarist Steve Jones have been as outspoken about the movie as Lydon, although Lydon claimed that drummer Paul Cook was more upset over the movie than he was.
+Lydon claimed that drummer Paul Cook was more upset over the movie than he was, though the latter has not spoken publicly about it.
+In a 1987 interview on The Late Show when asked by interviewer Elayne Boosler about his thoughts on the movie, guitarist Steve Jones said: "For someone who didn't know anything about the Sex Pistols I guess it was a good way of describing it, but it's really hard for me to be judgemental of it because I was actually there at the time.
+I mean I didn’t like the guy who played me. […] The only thing I liked about it was the way they portrayed where and how drugs take you.
+That was the best thing I thought about the movie”.
+On his radio show, Jonesy's Jukebox in 2006, Jones said he "hated" the movie.
+Ironically, he would later end up interviewing Gary Oldman on his show.

-According to Cox, both he and Andrew Schofield (who played Lydon in the film) did meet with Lydon before the filming.
-According to Cox, Lydon noticed that Schofield was, like Cox, a Liverpudlian, rather than a Londoner like Lydon, and encouraged him to play the part as a Scouser rather than a Londoner.
-Cox took this as a sign that both of them agreed that it would be better to portray a more fictionalized version of the characters rather than a cold re-telling of facts.
-Cox claims that Lydon drank heavily at these meetings, which may explain why Lydon did not recall them.
-Cox stated in a book that contrary to Lydon's claims, his meeting with Schofield was not after the film's completion, but rather before Schofield had even been given the part.
-He was offered the part the next day.
+In Cox's own, 2008, autobiography he refuted Lydon's claim about not meeting before the film, stating that they enjoyed a 90-minute, alcohol-fuelled, discussion about the script, who should play 'Johnny Rotten', and other aspects of production.
+Cox stated that Andrew Schofield (who played Lydon in the film) also met with Lydon; and when Lydon noticed Schofield was a Liverpudlian, rather than a Londoner like himself, he encouraged Schofield to play the part as a Scouser, which Cox took as a sign that they agreed it would be better to portray a more fictionalised version of the characters, rather than a strictly accurate re-telling of facts.
+Cox said he then offered the role to Schofield the following day.
+He suggested that Lydon's alcohol consumption at the meeting could explain why Lydon did not recall the event.